rameshbalan/bioinfo/group1/index.md

 - __Step 2:__ Filter transcripts with low expression.
 	a.
 Quantify the expression for each gene.
 Use `salmon`
 	b.
 Retain transcripts with a minimum of _5 TPM_.
 Write a `python` script.
 	c.
-Run BUSCO to check the quality of the assembly.
+Run BUSCO to check the quality of the filtered transcriptome.
 Use `BUSCO`.
 - __Step 3:__ Identify the coding regions.
 	a.
 Using generated transcriptome from the previous step, run LongOrfs with threshold set to at least 100 aa length for each ORF.
 Use `TransDecoder.LongOrfs`
 	b.
 Using the predicted peptide sequences (`.pep` file) run BLASTP against _Tribolium castaneum_ protein sequences.
 Use `makeblastdb` and `blastp`.